-HEAP is a federally funded program administered by the Ohio Development Service Administration.
+HEAP is the Home Energy Assistance Program, a federally funded program administered by the Ohio Development Services Agency.
 It is designed to help eligible low-income Ohioans meet the high costs of home heating.
 HEAP makes a one-time payment for most PUCO- regulated utility customers reflecting their usage for the current winter heating season.

 Large Volume Customer

 A Dominion Energy Ohio customer who uses 3,000 Mcf or more of natural gas per year.